The gravitational stratification of multifluid and multispecies plasma: Remnant disturbances and static decoupling

-The resulting initial cHE stratification (Figure~\ref{fig:cHE_pHE_1Mm}, left panel in solid lines) is similar to the result shown in Figure~\ref{fig:SE} for the selected domain.
-The corresponding simulation result at $0.5$ s (Figure~\ref{fig:cHE_pHE_1Mm}, left panel in dashed lines) is also shown, and is discussed later.
-Across the whole domain of the cHE stratification, plasma is approximately in SE, and thus higher up in the domain the helium ionization fraction continues to increase with increasing temperature.
+The resulting initial cHE stratification (Figure~\ref{fig:cHE_pHE_1Mm}, left panel in solid lines) is similar to the result shown in Figure~\ref{fig:SE} for the selected range.
+Across the whole domain of the cHE stratification, plasma is approximately in SE and, thus, higher up in the domain, the helium ionization fraction continues to increase with increasing temperature.
 Correspondingly, the fractions of neutrals gradually decrease.
 For comparison, the initial pHE stratification constructed using the same plasma conditions at $z=2.2$ Mm as the cHE stratification is shown with solid lines in Figure~\ref{fig:cHE_pHE_1Mm}, right panel.
 In the initial pHE stratification, the ionization fractions do not change with the (rapidly) increasing temperature, and thus the plasma is not in SE.
 The initial condition is imposed on 500 evenly distributed grid points that discretize the domain.
-The mesh is sufficiently fine for the present simulations, and thus we can avoid the effect of numerical diffusion.
+The mesh is sufficiently fine for the present simulations and, {thus,} we can avoid the effect of numerical diffusion.